 Who are the best movie villains?
 Although we’re usually supposed to root for the good guy, let’s be honest with ourselves: we all like a bad boy, don’t we?
-No matter what the genre, whether it be fantasy movies, superhero movies, or action movies, we all know that the key to a good film isn’t just a protagonist you can root for, but also a compelling villain.
+No matter the genre, we all know that the key to a good movie isn’t just a protagonist you can root for, but also a compelling villain.

 In terms of what qualifies a ‘best movie villain,’ there’s more than one way to go about it.
 You could be describing a villain that you love to hate; a villain with a complicated backstory that makes you feel for them; or a villain that is so diabolical — so rotten to the core — you can’t help but be fascinated by them.

 It’s impossible to list every good movie villain out there, but we’ve done our best with this guide here, as we rank iconic villains from worst to best which you might recognise from some of the best movies of all time.
 So, without further ado, here are the best of the baddies.

 14. Wicked Witch of the West —The Wizard of Oz (1939)